 Copthorne Prep School has an outstanding reputation for helping children successfully gain entry into the senior school of their choice and many of these children enter with scholarships.
-Last year 71% of our Year 8 children received Scholarships to their next schools and 100% of children were successful at gaining a place in their first choice school.
+50% of our Year 8 children have received Scholarships to their next schools over the last five years and 100% of children were successful at gaining a place in their first choice school.

-Choosing a senior school for you child can feel like a daunting task however, we are here to support you every step of the way.
-The first stage for most parents is to attend one of our “Where next after Copthorne?” evenings during which the Headmaster will talk through the process of finding, choosing and then gaining entry to the school of your choice.
+Choosing a senior school for your child can feel like a daunting task however, we are here to support you every step of the way.
+In the autumn term, parents of children in Year 4 and 5 are invited to a ‘Where next after Copthorne?’ evening during which the Headmaster will talk through the process of finding, choosing and then gaining entry to the school of your choice.

-For pupils with a particular talent, be it academic, sporting, music, art or drama, the Director of Studies will contact you regarding our recommendations for a possible scholarship application.
+For pupils with a particular talent, be it academic, sporting, music, art or drama, the Headmaster will contact you regarding our recommendations for a possible scholarship application.
 Pupils applying for scholarships are usually invited to the senior school to take part in a formal assessment process.
 This may include the need to prepare set pieces or compile a portfolio of work or achievements.